lilyroses/Advent-of-Code-2022/README.md

 Within each solution folder are several files:

+### Instructions

+- **File:** `instructions.md`

+- **Purpose:**
-- `instructions.md` : Instructions for that challenge, copied and pasted directly from the webiste.
+    Instructions for that challenge, copied and pasted directly from the webiste.

+    Includes links to the relevant Advent of Code webpages.

+---

-- `input.txt` : The input data for that challenge.
+- `input.txt` : The input data for that challenge, copied and pasted directly from the webpage and saved to a text file.

 - `solution.ipynb` : The code for the solution itself, in an interactive Jupyter notebook.

+Notes on things I learned from this challenge, including

+- useful built-in and 3rd party libraries
+- core language behavior and concepts
+- the algorithmic solution, if applicable